itsvishnu4/multi-agent-billing-system/README.md

 ## Details
 Agent 1: Eligibility Verifier - checks whether the patient's insurance covers the requested service before any claim is filed

-If the patient is ineligible, the piple stops early.
+If the patient is ineligible, the pipeline stops early.

 Agent 2: Claim Creator - builds a structured insruance claim with CPT and ICD codes